drcscodes/drcs.codes/src/ai/ksu/cs3642/course-intro.md

 - When you build, you understand.
 - Designed to prepare you to build AI systems.

-If you add up all the time estimates for each work category, you get 76 hours.
+If you add up all the time estimates for each work category, you get 74 hours.
 This is an average, of course.

 ## Exams

 - Each exam preceeded by an in-class review.
 - Each exam designed to take 1 hour.
 - Final exam covers the material since the midterm exam, i.e., is not comprehensive.
-- Knowing the material in the problem sets and lecture slides well should get you to the A level.
+- Knowing the material in the study guides and lecture slides well should get you to the A level.
 Doing the reading as well should make an A comfortable.